 - Introduction to Dance/Health: An introductory-level course with focuses on movement skills in ballet and modern technique, as well as introducing students to the beginning concepts of life fitness, wellness, and health.

 - Introduction to Music Business: This course will walk a select number of students through various aspects of the music industry to gain basic knowledge of studio recording, creating products to market, artist management, concert promotion, and online media marketing.

 - Introduction to Recording: Provides an overview of the recording industry standard software, Pro Tools, in which students learn various techniques to capture, edit, and mix recorded instruments/sounds into a digital format.

-- Introduction to Technical Theater: An introductory course that focuses on technical theatre design including designing set pieces, learning aspects of costume design and construction, the study of lighting design and techniques, and examine audio design and sound board operation supportive of theatrical productions.
+- Introduction to Technical Theater: An introductory course that focuses on technical theatre design including, designing set pieces, learning aspects of costume design and construction, studying lighting design and techniques, and examining audio design and sound board operation supportive of theatrical productions.

 - Music Theory: This introductory course will explore the history of music, studying various composers, cultures, styles, and the influences they have on music today.

-- Painting: This course is designed as an intermediate level course for students with previous experience who wish to further develop their knowledge and skills and focuses primarily on watercolor, acrylic, and oil paints.
+- Painting: This course is designed as an intermediate-level course for students with previous experience who wish to further develop their knowledge and skills.
+It focuses primarily on watercolor, acrylic, and oil paints.